chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

    }
    ```

+4. ## transform:
-3. **transform**: Allows more complex transformations by emitting multiple values and suspending the execution of the collector.
+   Allows more complex transformations by emitting multiple values and suspending the execution of the collector.

    ```kotlin
    import kotlinx.coroutines.flow.*